Center for Student Success

 Peer Mentors

-The adjustment to college can be challenging and confusing for first-year students - especially if you're first-generation.
-To help with the transition, the Peer Mentor program at Oberlin College and Conservatory offers peer-to-peer support, guidance, and mentorship for new first-generation and income-eligible Obies.
+The adjustment to college can be challenging and confusing for first-year students - especially if you're the first in your family to attend college.
+To help make the transition successful, the Peer Mentor program at Oberlin College and Conservatory offers peer-to-peer support for new first-generation and income-eligible Obies.

 "I loved everything about this program.
 It really helped me connect with other students like me and get to know more resources on campus.
 Having a Peer Mentor was very helpful so I could have input from a student like me who has been through all this."